Food & Beverage Businesses

 Comparing Startup Costs

-• Food Truck - 3-5x higher cost but more mobility and higher daily revenue capacity.
+• Food Truck - 3-5x higher cost ($50,000-$175,000) because of the engine, chassis, and onboard build, but more menu capacity and higher daily revenue.
+The natural next step once a cart proves out.

 Frequently Asked Questions